-This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha.
+This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha in August 2017.
 He has over 25 years of experience in more than 35 countries and has founded several companies, including SEAD Innovator Sproxil, Inc., a social venture that provides a consumer SMS and app product verification service to help consumers avoid purchasing counterfeit products.

 By their very nature, social entrepreneurs are dedicated, mission-driven people.
 We strive to make the world a better place by turning down other professional opportunities and forgoing their more lucrative financial rewards to achieve our missions.
 Few would ever accuse social entrepreneurs of not being willing to sacrifice for their mission.
 But sometimes that is our biggest problem.